Hendrix-CS/csci150/index-F20.md

 There will be three in-class exams, the first worth 40 points and the second and third worth 70 points.
 They will consist of short answer questions along with writing and debugging code.

-* Exam 1: TBD, covering functions, math, numerical data, conditionals, and binary encoding
+* Exam 1: Sep 11, covering functions, math, numerical data, conditionals, and binary encoding
-* Exam 2: TBD, covering input/output, while loops, for loops, lists, and strings
+* Exam 2: Oct 14, covering input/output, while loops, for loops, lists, and strings
-* Exam 3: TBD, covering dictionaries, classes and objects
+* Exam 3: Nov 18, covering dictionaries, classes and objects

 <!--
 [Practice Exam 1](https://drive.google.com/open?id=1TucpuX2lwRqQ4d1y3QMO5ad9gm7DqKwt)